 Donations may be made to Aspen Public Schools, Incorporated, a non-profit organization.
 A tax ID is available upon donation.
 Contact the school office for details.
+There is also a "Donate" button located on the school website.
 Donations are strictly voluntary.
 Attendance at Aspen Public Schools is free of charge for all students.
 No student's enrollment status will be impacted by the family's inability or unwillingness to donate.